janina-rinke/HGT_in_ants/README.md

 ## Introduction to the Code Repositories

-This repository holds all the code to evaluate HGTs within ant genomes (subproject of the Global Ant Genomics Alliance).
+This repository holds all the code to evaluate HGTs (synonym: LGTs) within ant genomes (subproject of the Global Ant Genomics Alliance).
-In here, you can find four different folders storing all the data to analyse horizontal gene transfers from bacteria to ants.
+In here, you can find five different folders storing all the data to analyse horizontal gene transfers from bacteria to ants.

 ### 1. Markdown Scripts (`.md`)
 This folder holds all initial workflows and Markdown scripts for different analyses within the Linux environment, as well as useful information about data and file types.

-### 2. bash Scripts
+### 2. Bash Scripts (`.sh`)
-This folder holds scripts written in bash which can directly be submitted to the GridEngine Cluster.
+Contains scripts written in bash which can directly be submitted to any cluster.

-### 3. Perl Scripts
+### 3. Perl Scripts (`.pl`)
-This folder holds the code to analyse RNAseq reads and conduct the RNAseq mapping for all high-quality HGT candidates.
+Code to analyse RNAseq reads obtained from GAGA and conduct the RNAseq mapping for all high-quality HGT candidates to investigate gene expression.

-### 4. Python Scripts
+### 4. Python Scripts (`.py`)
 This folder contains a script to plot a pie chart of all bacterial donors of HGTs.

-### 5. R Scripts
+### 5. R Scripts (`.Rmd`)
 This folder contains scripts that have been written in RStudio 4.3.1.

 ## Information about Code & Scripts

-Local and remote copies of files and folders
+Local and remote copies of files and folders:

 ```bash
 # mac